Açaí: The Roots of a Super Fruit

 Indigenous communities in the state of Amapá have been eating açaí for generations.

 It’s been in your local health food co-op for years, but now it’s all over mainstream grocery stores as well: açaí juice, açaí-flavored ice cream and yogurt, açaí bars and açaí supplements.
-The package usually mentions the words “super food” to describe this berry native to Central and South America, and advertisers focus on the fruit’s high levels of antioxidants.
+The package usually mentions the words “super food” to describe this berry native to Latin America, and advertisers focus on the fruit’s high levels of antioxidants.

 Açaí may be “trendy” in the United States, but for villagers in the Oiapoque indigenous region of northern Brazil, açaí has been a diet staple for centuries.
 And now that word has gotten out about this nutritionally dense fruit, The Nature Conservancy is working with the villagers to help them make the most of this burgeoning demand.